-Note: Kate Complete is a reverse harem romance where everyone touches, kisses, and loves.
-Be prepared for m/m/f and m/m scenes.
-Part of this title has been previously released, but there’s an additional novella completing the story.
-So it’s a new volume.
+Note: Kate Complete is a very sexy romance where everyone touches, kisses, and loves.
+Be prepared for m/m/f, m/f, and m/m scenes.

 Kate Savage glanced around her at the many people sitting at the outdoor café drinking their morning coffee.
 None of them seemed to care about the worm holes sitting a few hundred—unobstructed—feet away.
 To Kate’s keen senses, the hum of chaos sounded loud, despite the chatter of passersby and the flow of traffic around the granite island.
 She stared at the great gaping doorways that had delivered her to Cross Step, Kansas, nearly two decades ago.

 Twenty feet tall and just as wide, the Voids were surrounded by a fiery blue aura that seethed with energy.
 If it weren’t for the fact that going through one of them might mean her certain death, she might have taken her chances and left Earth forever.
 It wasn’t as if she had much keeping her here anymore.